How Does Compliance under CGST Act Section 16 Work?

-Section 4: GSTR Compliance Audit Framework
+How Does GSTR Compliance Audit Framework Work?

 | GST Section Reference | Compliance Rule / Penalty | Impact on Corporate Capital | Corrective Accounting Action |